Photo by Sarah Kjelleren

 My mentors from afar in the forms of authors are Alice Walker, James McBride, Toni Morrison, Angela Davis, BKS Iyengar, Maya Angelou, Elaine Aron, Cyndie Dale and Bayo Akomolafe (to name a few).

-Hope’s professional background started with an undergraduate degree in International Relations from Concordia University in Montreal, QC with a focus on globalization and globalism.
+Hope’s professional background started with a degree in International Relations with a focus on globalization and globalism.
 She has always been passionate about our global collective and ways to support ourselves and each other.
 She began her career in the fields of health promotion and clinical research with a focus on education, prevention and outreach.
-She’s worked with leading researchers at Veterans Affairs, Mount Sinai, and various leaders within CBO’s.
-Hope is passionate about health equity and demonstrates that in the focus areas of her work.
-She leads wellbeing in the workplace, teaches Yoga as a tool for self-inquiry and deprogramming from the status quo.
-Hope teaches Yoga for pre and postnatal bodies, people of the global majority and within various school settings as a way to serve students, teachers and staff.
-She excels at creating experiences and holding space for individuals to unplug, slow down, reset and come home to themselves.
+She’s worked alongside leading researchers at Veterans Affairs, Mount Sinai, various leaders within CBO’s and for-profit organizations.
+Hope is passionate about Health Equity and mindfulness as a tool for self-inquiry and de-programming from the status quo.
+Hope teaches Yoga for pre and postnatal bodies, people of the global majority, young adults and elders, and within various community settings as a way to equip our most vulnerable with holistic health tools.

 Photo by Isora Lithgow Creations